Grow Your Own Blue Oyster MushroomsNorth Spore

 1) Inside this box is an amended sawdust block that has been completely colonized by mushroom mycelium.
 Open the front of your kit along the perforated line and dispose of the remaining cardboard.

 2) Slice an 'X' into the plastic underneath with a sharp knife or scissors.

 3) Fill the sprayer included in your kit with tap water and spritz the plastic where you sliced your 'X' shape.
 Spritz your kit at least twice daily - more if you're in a particularly dry climate.
 (If your mushrooms start to grow but dry up and die, your growing conditions may be too dry and you should make a humidity tent!
 See instructions below).

 4) Place your kit in the most humid part of your home and outside of direct sunlight.
 We suggest putting it on a kitchen counter close to a sink.
 The mushroom mycelium will sense the oxygen in the air and produce mushroom 'pins,' another term for 'baby mushrooms.'
 This will usually begin to happen within two weeks of slicing the plastic.

-3) Harvest your mushrooms when they resemble the photograph on the front of your kit!
-Harvest before the caps flatten out and become concave.
-Mushrooms grow quickly, so when you spot your first mushroom pins keep a close eye on them.
+5) Harvest before the caps flatten out and become concave.
+Mushrooms grow quickly, so when you spot your first pins keep an eye on them.
 The warmer the environment the faster they will grow.
 Mushrooms should be ready to harvest 2-5 days after pin formation.